avoy18/petitioner/readme.txt

 == Changelog ==

 = 0.5.0 =
+* Improved submissions
+    * Added sorting of submissions in admin
+* Tabs now remember the state on refresh
+* Improved the code structure overall

+= 0.5.0 =
 * New comment textarea field
 * Allow showing the progress bar via a shortcode even if it's disabled in the general settings
 * Additional display options on the submission component, you can now show more fields.
 Improved the block controls and also how it handles empty values.